vouill/vouillKit/README.md

 I will soon make it as a vue plugin to make it easy to install.

-Please don't use it for serious stuff
+Please don't use it for serious stuff.